rahul-tar/technical-documentation/technical-documentation.md

   ![Fig3](Fig3.jpg)

 _Figure 3.
 Screenshot of chat UI provided with HUMAINE test environment, after the post-negotiation phase has ended.
 Administrator controls are provided in the lower left of the screen, and round results appear at the top left.
-At the bottom center right is a text window into which the user can enter a message addressed to either Celia or Watson (the agent sellers).
+At the bottom center right is a text window into which the user can enter a message addressed to either Celia or Watson (the sellers agents).
 At the far right on the bottom is a toggle button that allows one to show or hide a list of ingredients that have been purchased thus far in the round.
 The ingredients list appears at the top on the far right._

 To pose as the tournament master / administrator, one can use the buttons in the lower left to set up the parameters of a round and start.
 The round parameters are all in units of seconds and include the length of the warmup period (during which the human can think about their bidding strategy given their utility function), the duration of the negotiation phase of the round, and the post-round period, during which the human can decide how to allocate the raw goods they have purchased into cakes and pancakes.
 At the top left is a summary that appears after the post-round period has completed, summarizing the results for the buyer and the two seller agents.